tytydraco/yessleep/out/I_got_a_job_as_a_security_guard_at_a_lab_The_only_rule_is_to_let_no_one_in_or_out.md

 ***

 I went home and couldn’t sleep.
-Something was very wrong inside that place, but I didn’t know what.
+Something was very wrong inside that place.

 The name of the previous guard, Adam something, stuck in my mind.
 So I decided to look him up.
 It didn’t take long before I found a Facebook profile that matched: same city, same line of work, private security.